tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 Linux installation procedure
 ------------------------------------

-To install tiberCAD under Linux, download and run the self-extracting installer  ``tibercad-2.0.0_installer.bin`` and follow the installation instructions.
+To install tiberCAD under Linux, download and run the self-extracting installer ``tibercad-2.0.0-ARCH_installer.bin``, where ARCH corresponds to your hardware architecture, and follow the installation instructions.

 After installation, copy your license file ``tibercad.lic`` into the ``license`` subdirectory